 But digital mechanics aren’t the only thing to change.
 The size of the plug itself has undergone improvements.
 This is no doubt in response to the seemingly endless trend of mobile devices becoming thinner and thinner each year.
 Some of the smallest laptops on the market are as slim as 13mm, roughly the width of two pencils stack together.
 By contrast, the classic USB 1.0 connector stands 7.5mm tall, and the new USB-C connector is only 2.6 mm.

 There are always pros and cons when the computer industry moves to a new port standard.
 The pros are obvious, USB-C is substantially faster and more powerful than what its replaced.
 It can send power, data, and video to multiple devices.
-It can send data to one device while charging another, and do it all from one connection!
+Unless you’re using a USB data blocker, it can send data to one device while charging another, and do it all from one connection!

 And there’s more.
 With Thunderbolt 3, you can use USB-C to reach bandwidth throughput as high as 40Gbps.
 Unlike early iterations of USB which couldn’t draw much power, USB-C supports 130W of juice to help power your laptops, headphones, and similar devices.
 And in the long run, those extra-high transfer speeds are going to be necessary as the world gradually shifts towards adopting ultra HD resolutions.